fullstackman/Code-Diary/Side-Projects/Dream Team/preproduction.md

 #### January 23, 2015
 We are going to have a photoshoot this weekend, so I had to set up each executive team member's profile page.
 Everybody was more concerned with how their picture will look, than with how the page is laid out, so the basic Wordpress styling was enough for this page.
 I also sprinkled in some metadata about the site (title, favicon, etc).

+#### January 24, 2015
+Working with the VP of Marketing to decide on which pictures from our photoshoot to use...